researchgrant/mobility-mapper/README.md

 3. Toggle between mobile and immobile using the button or hotkey 'M'.

+4. The slider can be used to revisit and revise previous sections of the video.

-4. When the timer reaches zero, total time immobile and latency to first immobility will be displayed.
+5. When the timer reaches zero, total time immobile and latency to first immobility will be displayed.

-5. Enter an animal identifier and select save to excel to export the raw data.
+6. Enter an animal identifier and select save to excel to export the raw data.